Florida vs. Florida State NCAA Football Odds, Plays and Insights | November 27, 2021

 - Florida has played 11 games, with three wins against the spread.

-- When Florida scores more than 26.7 points, it is 3-4 against the spread and 5-2 overall.
+- Florida is 3-4 against the spread and 5-2 overall this season when the team puts up more than 26.7 points.

-- Florida is 3-5 against the spread and 5-3 overall when the team churns out over 379.6 yards.
+- Florida is 3-5 against the spread and 5-3 overall when the team piles up more than 379.6 yards.

-- The Gators have turned the ball over one more time (18 total) than the Seminoles have forced a turnover (17) this season.

 - Find the latest spread and moneyline odds for Florida at SISportsbook.